Trainings for Low-Resource Settings in the USA

 About the scholarship

-Teams offered a scholarship package can enroll their team members in their choice of Applied Epi’s public cohorts scheduled for 2025.
-Public cohorts begin approximately each month, running at various times (mornings, afternoons, and evenings in various time zones).
-The course is ten synchronous sessions of 3.5 hours which run twice per week for five weeks.
+Teams offered a scholarship package can enroll their team members in their choice of Applied Epi’s private CDC cohorts scheduled from February to July 2026.
+Cohorts begin approximately each month, running at various times (mornings, afternoons, and evenings in various time zones).
+The Introduction to R for Applied Epidemiology course is ten sessions of 3.5 hours which run twice per week for five weeks.
+The advanced courses are all formatted as two sessions of 3.5 hours which run over two days in one week.
 Support Desk calls can be booked for any time, with 24 hours advance notice.
-For larger teams, private cohorts may be available with a custom schedule.

 No. This opportunity is fully sponsored by the US CDC which includes all included training and support services.
 There is no cost to apply.